diskoverdata/diskover-docs/source_files/system_readiness.md

 systemctl disable firewalld --now
 ```

-🔴 &nbsp;Disabling SELinux requires a reboot of the system in order to take affect, lets do that now!
+🔴 &nbsp;Disabling SELinux requires a reboot of the system in order to take affect, lets do that now:
 ```
 reboot now
 ```